LumiNet: Latent Intrinsics Meets Diffusion Models for Indoor Scene Relighting: Experiment

 \subsection{Geometry Consistency and User Study}

 In open-world relighting scenarios, we evaluate our method based on surface normal consistency and conduct a user study to assess perceptual image relighting quality, as no ground truth is available.
-We compare \method with IC-Light~\cite{IC-Light}, RGB-X~\cite{zeng2024rgb}, and Latent-Intrinsic \cite{Latent-Intrinsic}.
-The visual examples are in Fig. \ref{fig:all_result}.
-For RGB-X~\cite{zeng2024rgb}, we use only the text-prompting relighting for the user study, as irradiance-based relighting is not effective in this setting (see Sec.~\ref{Sec:QE} for details).
-For IC-Light~\cite{IC-Light}, we use the latest FLUX version, specifically IC-Light-v2 (with foreground conditioning), as it offers the best performance.
-The result for the IC-Light-v1 (with both foreground and background conditioning) can be found in supplemental.
+We compare \method (including w/o BD) with IC-Light~\cite{IC-Light}, RGB$\leftrightarrow$X~\cite{zeng2024rgb}, and Latent-Intrinsic \cite{Latent-Intrinsic}.
+The visual examples are in \cref{fig:all_result}.
+For RGB$\leftrightarrow$X~\cite{zeng2024rgb}, we use only the text-prompting relighting for the user study, as irradiance-based relighting is not effective in this setting (see Sec.~\ref{Sec:QE} for details).
+For IC-Light~\cite{IC-Light}, we use the latest FLUX version, specifically IC-Light-v2 (with foreground conditioning), as it offers the best performance. \cref{fig:m_relits} shows the same image relit using different reference images, demonstrating the usefulness of our relighting framework and robustness of our latent intrinsic and lighting disentanglement.

-To evaluate the geometry consistency, we use RGB-X~\cite{zeng2024rgb} to generate the surface normal for both the original and relight images, and use the surface normal for the original image as the ground-truth.
-Following the common evaluation protocol for the surface normal evaluation, we measure angular error (AE) for the pixels with ground truth, and report the median value in Tab. \ref{tab:user_study}.
-Thanks to the carefully designed latent intrinsic condition, our method successfully preserves the geometry details with the median-AE lower than 3 degree.
-While RGB-X \cite{zeng2024rgb}, IC-Light-v2 \cite{IC-Light} and Latent-Intrinsic \cite{Latent-Intrinsic} all report error larger than 3 degree.
+To evaluate the geometry consistency, we use RGB$\leftrightarrow$X~\cite{zeng2024rgb} to generate the surface normal for both the original and relight images and use the surface normal for the original image as the ground truth.
+Following the common evaluation protocol for the surface normal evaluation, we measure angular error (AE) for the pixels with ground truth and report the median value in Tab. \ref{tab:user_study}.
+Thanks to the carefully designed latent intrinsic condition, our method successfully preserves the geometry details with the median-AE lower than 3 degrees.
+While RGB$\leftrightarrow$X \cite{zeng2024rgb}, IC-Light-v2 \cite{IC-Light} and Latent-Intrinsic \cite{Latent-Intrinsic} all report error larger than 3 degrees.

-We conduct a user study with 31 participants to access the perceptual image generation quality inspired by \cite{kocsis2024lightit}.
-The metrics are: 1) relit image quality (I-PQ), which evaluates the intrinsic preservation of the relit image; 2) lighting quality (L-PQ), which evaluates the realistic of the lighting; and 3) alignment with the lighting prompt (P-PQ).
-The question in the study included the original image, the target light image, and four randomly shuffled relit images (produced by the four aforementioned methods, respectively).
-For each metric, users are asked to rank the four relit images on a scale from one to four (where a lower score is better).
-We can not compare with \cite{kocsis2024lightit} as it targets on outdoor direct relighting, and their model is not publicly available.
-As reported in Tab. \ref{tab:user_study} we dominant the leader board by a notable margin, which again proves the efficient of our method.